scc-digitalhub/digitalhub-tutorials/README.md

 ## LLM Flow Model Training and Serving

 This scenario demonstrates how to create and serve LLM HuggingFace-compatible models.
 Specifically, it is possible to serve directly the LLM models from the HuggingFace catalog provided the id of the model or to serve the fine-tuned model from the specified path, such as S3.
+The scenario uses a GPU and a profile defined by the cluster owner.

 ## Custom ML Flow Model Training and Serving